 Leica M10 vs Panasonic G90

 The Leica M10 (Typ 3656) and the Panasonic Lumix DC-G90 (labelled Panasonic G95 in some countries) are two digital cameras that were announced, respectively, in January 2017 and April 2019.
-The M10 is a fixed lens compact, while the G90 is a rangefinder-style mirrorless.
+The M10 is a rangefinder-focusing mirrorless, while the G90 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and a Four Thirds (G90) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.